Sprott (SII) Scheduled to Post Earnings on Wednesday

-Sprott (TSE:SII – Get Free Report) will be announcing its earnings results before the market opens on Wednesday, May 8th.
+Sprott (NYSE:SII – Get Free Report) will release its earnings data before the market opens on Wednesday, May 8th.

-Sprott (TSE:SII – Get Free Report) last posted its earnings results on Wednesday, February 21st.
-The company reported C$0.52 EPS for the quarter.
-Sprott had a return on equity of 13.72% and a net margin of 24.73%.
-The business had revenue of C$49.93 million during the quarter.
+Sprott (NYSE:SII – Get Free Report) last announced its quarterly earnings data on Wednesday, February 21st.
+The company reported $0.38 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.47 by ($0.09).
+Sprott had a net margin of 27.34% and a return on equity of 14.19%.
+The firm had revenue of $36.67 million during the quarter.

 Analysts Set New Price Targets